JamesHBickerton/DevNotes/Notes/html.md

 You can also use the # as a placeholder after the link - <'a' href="#"></'a>.

 A <strong><'nav'></strong> element is a special element to help store links - navigation.
 These are usually stored within header elements - <strong><'header'></strong>.
 These can sometime also contain your h1/h2 elements for example.
 It is a good idea to add an "ul" when storing your anchor tags in a nav - this makes it more semantic.
+If you are using LOGOs in a header, it is important to wrap the logo in a <'anchor'> tag so that when people click on the logo, it goes back to the top of the page.

 <strong>WHEN STYLING A NAV SECTION, SET THE DISPLAY OF THE NAV TO FLEX AND THEN YOU CAN ORGANISE YOUR CONTENT AS YOU LIKE (I.E. JUSTIFY-CONTENT: SPACE BETWEEN).